awaw00/react-inject-props/README.md

 ## 💾 Installation

-`npm i inversify react-inject-props --save`
+`npm i react inversify react-inject-props --save`

 or

-`yarn add inversify react-inject-props`
+`yarn add react inversify react-inject-props`

 with typescript, you should install the "reflect-metadata" package as well: